ATGNI/RaspberryPi/Episode 4/Instructions.md

     Checksum += Value;  // Keep this running..
 }
 ```
 The code is also available [here on GitHub](https://raw.githubusercontent.com/ATGNI/RaspberryPi/main/Episode%204/Program.cs) so you could simply copy (^A/^C) and paste (^V) or..
 File/Open from VS Code the [URL](https://raw.githubusercontent.com/ATGNI/RaspberryPi/main/Episode%204/Program.cs).
+### Code Breakdown
-It's running a simple state machine that attempts to look for the first three bytes equalling `57` then `00` then `FF`.
+It opens and starts reading bytes (characters) from the `/dev/ttyAMA0` device.
+Although there is a timeout timer on both the read and write (we're not writing), we're not expecting the timer to ever fire, but should it do.. something is wrong, and, we have a `try` and `catch` for the exception.
+Once we're reading bytes, we're in a position to start analysing them.
+To do this, we're running a simple [`state machine`](https://en.wikipedia.org/wiki/Finite-state_machine) that attempts to look for the first three bytes equalling `57` then `00` then `FF`.
 If any of that fails, it resets the state machine to look for that `57`.
 The multi-byte values such as `Distance` and `SystemTime` involve left shifting the byte by a number of bits using the `<<` operator.
 Each time/byte, we increment the shift effect by 8bits.
 So, we're ready to go!
 Click on Run and Debug on the left of Visual Studio Code.
 Then make sure you've selected `.NET Core Launch (remote)` and then click the run button to the left of it.
+### Code Output
 After a few seconds you should see something similar to this

 ![Debug Output](debug-output.gif)